hack3rs.ca network-security

 practice-plan

-# Compare two scans over time and produce a delta report with owner-focused notes.
+# Compare two scans over time, produce a delta, and write owner-focused notes on what changed.

 related-tools-in-this-path